Skip to content

 Carabiners were originally used on Carbine rifles to attach the carrying strap by a metal hook with a spring locking gate.
 This helped soldiers carry their rifles long distances and easily unhook the strap when needed.
 Surprisingly, some of these designs date all the way back to 1868!
 That means some form of carabiner has been around for almost 150 years!

 German rock climber, Otto Herzog, started experimenting with steel carabiners for rock climbing in 1911 after using fireman's tools at work.
 Herzog developed a steel biner with a spring loaded opening; however, the gate was fairly unreliable.
-This led to further development in the European rock climbing community and eventually helped Alpininst Pierre Allain to create a D shaped carabiner that shifted the strength to the spine of the carabiner.
+This led to further development in the European rock climbing community and eventually helped Alpinist Pierre Allain to create a D shaped carabiner clip that shifted the strength to the spine of the carabiner.
 This resulted in a much stronger design, as well as a nose that was less prone to snagging.

 Since then, carabiner design has continued to advance in terms of both style constructions and different locking mechanisms.
 All of these later developments have created a safer design for rock climbers and tree climbers alike.
 Whether it be the brilliant ball lock design that Petzl uses or the beautifully machined Ultra Os from DMM, carabiners are now a mainstay in a climber's gear bag.